Thomas Henry Huxley: Early life

 Thomas Henry Huxley was born in Ealing, then a village in Middlesex.
 He was the second youngest of eight children of George Huxley and Rachel Withers.
-His parents were members of the Church of England but he sympathized with nonconformists.
+His parents were members of the Church of England, but he sympathized with nonconformists.
 Like some other British scientists of the nineteenth century such as Alfred Russel Wallace, Huxley was brought up in a literate middle-class family which had fallen on hard times.
-His father was a mathematics teacher at Great Ealing School until it closed, putting the family into financial difficulties.
+His father was a mathematics schoolmaster at Great Ealing School until it closed, putting the family into financial difficulties.
 As a result, Thomas left school at the age of 10, after only two years of formal schooling.

-Despite this unenviable start, Huxley was determined to educate himself.
+Despite this lack of formal schooling, Huxley was determined to educate himself.
 He became one of the great autodidacts of the nineteenth century.
-At first he read Thomas Carlyle, James Hutton's Geology, and Hamilton's Logic.
-In his teens he taught himself German, eventually becoming fluent and used by Charles Darwin as a translator of scientific material in German.
+At first he read Thomas Carlyle, James Hutton's Geology, and Sir William Hamilton's Logic.
+In his teens, he taught himself German, eventually becoming fluent and used by Charles Darwin as a translator of scientific material in German.
 He learned Latin, and enough Greek to read Aristotle in the original.

 Later on, as a young adult, he made himself an expert, first teaching himself about invertebrates, and later on vertebrates.
 He did many of the illustrations for his publications on marine invertebrates.
 In his later debates and writing on science and religion, his grasp of theology was better than many of his clerical opponents.

 He was apprenticed for short periods to several medical practitioners: at 13 to his brother-in-law John Cooke in Coventry, who passed him on to Thomas Chandler, notable for his experiments using mesmerism for medical purposes.
 Chandler's practice was in London's Rotherhithe amidst the squalor endured by the Dickensian poor.
-After, another brother-in-law took him on: John Salt, his eldest sister's husband.
-Now 16, Huxley entered Sydenham College (behind University College Hospital), a cut-price anatomy school.
+Afterward, another brother-in-law took him on: John Salt, his eldest sister's husband.
+Now aged 16, Huxley entered Sydenham College (behind University College Hospital), a cut-price anatomy school.
 All this time Huxley continued his programme of reading, which more than made up for his lack of formal schooling.

 A year later, buoyed by excellent results and a silver medal prize in the Apothecaries' yearly competition, Huxley was admitted to study at Charing Cross Hospital, where he obtained a small scholarship.
 At Charing Cross, he was taught by Thomas Wharton Jones, Professor of Ophthalmic Medicine and Surgery at University College London.
 Jones had been Robert Knox's assistant when Knox bought cadavers from Burke and Hare.
 The young Wharton Jones, who acted as go-between, was exonerated of crime, but thought it best to leave Scotland.
 In 1845, under Wharton Jones' guidance, Huxley published his first scientific paper demonstrating the existence of a hitherto unrecognised layer in the inner sheath of hairs, a layer that has been known since as Huxley's layer.
-No doubt remembering this, later in life Huxley organised a pension for his old tutor.
+Later in life, Huxley organised a pension for his old mentor.